 The Dollop podcast, hosted by comedians Dave Anthony and Gareth Reynolds, is an entertaining deep dive into obscure American history.
 Some topics are more recent, like the rise of Trump, while other episodes go way back in the history books, like about Henry Ford's Henchmen.
 You'll laugh and learn on this bi-weekly audio trip.

 This true-crime story is centered around the unsolved murder of a French film producer, Sophie Toscan du Plantier, that took place in the unlikeliest of settings.
-This is an original podcast from Audible, worth it to sign up for the service's free 30-day trial just to check it out.
+West Cork is an original podcast from Audible, worth it to sign up for the service's free 30-day trial just to check it out.

 Every week the podcast's host, Ira Madison, is joined by a comedian, journalist, politician, musician, actor, or activist, to discuss the hottest topics in pop culture and politics.
 Keep It is the perfect way to stay up to speed on the important matters, like what's going on with Kanye.